-The amendment request and planning permit application have been lodged under Section 96A of the Planning and Environment Act 1987 (PE Act).
+The amendment request and planning permit application were lodged under Section 96A of the Planning and Environment Act 1987 (PE Act).
 Section 96A allows Council to consider a planning permit application concurrently with a planning scheme amendment, even though the proposed subdivision would otherwise be prohibited under the current planning controls.

-- In summary, the amendment request and planning permit application propose to: - Rezone land from Farming Zone Schedule 1 (FZ1) to Neighbourhood Residential Zone -Schedule 1 (NRZ1); - Subdivide the land into twenty-eight (28) lots, create two (2) Reserves and create restrictions on the plan of subdivision.
+- In summary, the amendment and Proposed Planning Permit seek to: - Rezone land from Farming Zone Schedule 1 (FZ1) to Neighbourhood Residential Zone -Schedule 1 (NRZ1); - Subdivide the land into twenty-eight (28) lots, create two (2) Reserves and create restrictions on the plan of subdivision.

-A map of the proposed planning zone is contained in Attachment 1, the Proposed Planning Permit is contained in Attachment 2, while the proposed subdivision plan is contained in Attachment 3.
+A map of the proposed planning zone is contained in Attachment 1, the Proposed Planning Permit has been amended in response to submissions and is contained in Attachment 2, while the proposed subdivision plan is contained in Attachment 3.